KlosStepan/blog/content/blog/5-mysql-k8s/index.md

 ---
-title: Install MySQL to Kubernetes Cluster
+title: How to Install MySQL to Kubernetes Cluster
 tags: ["database", "fullstack", "kubernetes"]
 date: "2023-06-23T11:52:00.000Z"
 ---

 There are several steps that have to be performed.
 We want to install MySQL database server by deploying https://hub.docker.com/_/mysql image.
-There have to be done some things around than just pulling image, running container and keeping data.
+There have to be done some things around than just pulling image and running container.
+Follow through the article, and we'll provide all the necessary steps.
 <p align="center">
   <img src="mysql-deployment.png" alt="Installed MySQL in K8s Cluster "/>
 </p>

-## 0. Create Kubernetes Secret called ROOT_PASSWORD
+## 0. Create Kubernetes Secret called `ROOT_PASSWORD`.
+<ins>Files/scripts</ins>
 - Script `0-encode-base64.zsh` to encode password into base64.
 ```zsh
 #!/usr/bin/zsh